Explore health content from A to Z.

 I need information about...

 An upper endoscopy is a test that shows the inside of the upper gastrointestinal (GI) tract.
 This includes the esophagus, stomach, and duodenum (first part of the small intestine).
 The doctor can perform a biopsy (take tissue samples), check for problems, or remove objects.
-The test takes about 15–20 minutes.
+The test normally takes about 15 to 20 minutes.

-Don’t give your child anything to eat or drink for 4–6 hours before the test.
+Don’t give your child anything to eat or drink for at least 4 to 6 hours before the test, or as instructed by the medical staff.

 Follow all other instructions given by the doctor.